 FAQ

-I’d like to apply for the BC/DD Program.
-Where can I get an application package?
+• I’d like to apply for the BC/DD Program.
+Where can I get more information?

-In order to receive an application package we ask that you book a private consultation with our Admissions Department where each student's individual concerns can be addressed.
-Application packages are distributed after each consultation.
+In order to receive more information about admissions, we ask that you book a private consultation with our Admissions Department where each student's individual concerns can be addressed.

 The BC/DD Program is an academic program with a heavy focus on mathematics and the sciences.
 The contents of the mathematics and science courses are on par with global standards and will be taught in English by Canadian teachers.
 As the mathematics and science courses continue through Grade 12, students who struggle with such courses may find the BC/DD Program challenging.